Introduction

 git checkout -- <file-name>

-12. Resetting Changes (git reset)
+12. Resetting Changes (git reset

-Resetting Changes (git reset)
+Resetting Changes (git reset

-When you want to unstaged files, use git reset.
+.
 This command removes changes from the staging area but keeps them in your working directory.

 Example: